LED PCB Boards and Assemblies

 Even the bonding process of this dielectric is important.
 RUSH PCB uses a process that doesn’t leave insulating air bubbles between the metal of the substrate and the prepreg, because these bubbles could otherwise inhibit heat transfer.

-Contact RUSH PCB for more information.
+Contact RUSH PCB or PCB Assembly for more information.
 We’ve been the PCB fabrication business for years and we have the know-how to assist you with your LED product planning and design.